coop-deluxe/sm64coopdx/docs/lua/guides/modfs.md

 ## Compression

 ModFS files can each have their compression level explicitly set.
-By default this is set to the highest level.<br>
+By default this is set to 1 for minimal compression.<br>
 Although it makes no difference to the total size limit, changing the compression level can be useful if you are trying to optimize for CPU time.<br>
 The compression level can be any integer between 0-9.<br>
 ```lua